 The dog (known as "Dog") never returns.
 They never speak of it again.
 Their relationship continues on as it had before as if they had never found it in the first place.

-What a wasted opportunity.
+It's a shame, a wasted opportunity.
 The conflict generated by that alone could have been fleshed out as Del comes to grips with how his attitude damaged their relationship, or Grace starts to doubt how reliable Del actually is as someone she can count on.

 But that never happens.

-It's a shame, too, because it might have just made the hard left turn more bearable in the third act.
+The true crime here is that it might have just made the hard left turn more bearable in the third act.

 Here There Be Spoilers

 Turn back now if you don't want to